Gfycyd/R_Project_Gripper/Readme.md

 #### - III Iteration:

        -  Optimizations in CAD - 5 hours
+       -  CAD model - 15 hours
+       -  Find brick - 0.5 hour
+       -  Meeting with supervisor - 0.5 hour
-       -  Making model in 3D printer - 8 hours
+       -  Moving points in Kinematics in Matlab - 2 hours
+       -  Changing something in Dynamics.pdf file (check it and change)

+#### - IV Iteration:
+       - Presentation to supervisor - 0.5
+       - Meeting with supervisor - 0.5
        -  Checking the real balance in power - 3-4 hours;
        -  Learn to drive the engine - 5 hours
-       -  Verification, movement work - 3 hours;
-       -  Find brick - 0.5 hour
-       -  Meeting with supervisor - 0.5 hour
+       - Making model in 3D printer - 8 hours